Exiled to the Couch

 - A same-sex example in The Kids Are All Right.
 After one partner's infidelity has been discovered, she is subsequently seen sleeping on the couch, though it's not clear whether her partner kicked her out or she took the initiative to do so.

-- In Marmaduke, after the titular dog causes a lot of mayhem in the house, his owner locks him out in the rain for the night and says that it was his fault the house was like this.
+- In Marmaduke, after the titular dog causes a lot of mayhem in the house, his owner locks him out in the rain for the night and blames all of his (Phil's) troubles on him.
 His wife retorts that Marmaduke was a dog and thus doesn't know any better.
 After more heated words, his wife basically says "Marmaduke may have a backyard, but YOU have a sofa."
 Thus banishing him to the sofa for the night.

 - In Cape Fear, presented as a Gilligan Cut.
 After a quarrel with his wife about his infidelity, the protagonist invokes their team work.
 Zoom upon his wife's face — cut to him with a blanket on the couch.